Gwindarr/in-60-seconds/singlewords/PITCHME.md

 ### Finding the Tones in Thai
 @ul
-- First, we must identify the CONSONANT CLASS of the word.
+- Step one is to identify the CONSONANT CLASS of the word.
 - The class of the INITIAL CONSONANT determines what class that word takes.
+- There are 3 consonant classes each with its own rule set.
 @ulend
 ---
 Consider the following word: